 Too Much Happiness

-Too Much Happiness is a collection of ten short stories, published in 2009, and the author is Alice Munro, a Canadian writer.
-She won the Nobel Prize for Literature in 2013.
-I didn't know her name until she won the Nobel Prize, but I wanted to read her works when I found her books at a local library.
+Too Much Happiness is a collection of ten short stories published in 2009 by Alice Munro, the Canadian writer who won the Nobel Prize in Literature in 2013.
+I hadn’t known her name before she received the prize, but when I later found her books at a local library, I felt compelled to read her work.

 Dimensions